malbrain/Btree-source-code/README.md

 threadskv5.c	Multi-Threaded/Multi-Process based on threadskv4b that supports bi-directional cursors through the btree.
 Also supports raw disk partitions for btrees.

+threadskv6.c	Multi-Threaded/Single-Process with traditional buffer pool manager using the swap device.
+Based on threadskv5 and btree2u.

 Compilation is achieved on linux or Windows by:

 gcc -D STANDALONE threads2h.c -lpthread